 What core exercises are the best?

-There are so many core exercises out there that it would be easy to become overwhelmed by what is considered to be the best ones to do.
+There are so many core workout ideas out there that it would be easy to become overwhelmed by what are considered the best ones to do.
 There are many opinions about the best exercises available but we will focus on 3 here that you SHOULD be doing and another 3 that you CAN be doing.

 The 6 Best Core Exercises For Runners